reunloader/Louisville/about.md

 We cover Louisville Metro and surrounding areas in Jefferson County, Kentucky, including:

-- Louisville Metro Police Department (LMPD) dispatch
+- Louisville Metro Police Department (LMPD)
 - Louisville Fire & Rescue services
 - Emergency medical responses
 - Major incidents and active situations

 ### Data & Privacy

-All information published on this site comes from publicly accessible emergency radio frequencies.
-We do not publish sensitive personal information, addresses of private residences, or details that could compromise ongoing investigations or individual privacy.
+All information published on this site comes from publicly accessible information.
+We do our best to not publish sensitive personal information, addresses of private residences, even when they are publicly avaiable.

 ### Updates & Frequency

-The feed updates automatically throughout the day as scanner traffic is processed.
+The feed updates automatically throughout the day.
 During periods of high activity, you may see frequent updates.
 Quieter periods will have fewer posts.

 Check the [Live Feed](/) for the most recent updates, or browse the [Daily Digest](/digest/) to review activity organized by date.